content-left-bg.png

 • Linkages and referrals to other services

-The nurse provides support for school community and staff by offering the following:
+The nurse also supports the broader school community and staff by:

-• Linking school community with relevant community and other services
+• Connecting the school community with relevant local services

-• working in partnership with schools to deliver a whole school approach that supports students to achieve their personal best
+• Partnering with schools to deliver a whole-school approach supporting students to achieve their best

-• early interventions that reduce the risk of developing a mental illness
+• Providing early interventions that reduce the risk of developing mental illness

-• sitting with young people and listening to their stories and views on life.
+• Sitting with young people to listen to their stories and perspectives on life

-The current School Based Youth Health Nurse Marnie Munn works on Tuesday and Thursdayand is located in the Administration building.
+Our current School Based Youth Health Nurse, Nadia, is available Wednesday and Thursdays only and is located in the Administration building.

 WebPartZone1_2